-Today, like many living in the northeast, I was taken aback by the sight of snow blanketing our backyards.
+We are several weeks into spring and today, like many living in the northeast, I was taken aback by the sight of snow blanketing our backyards.
 It was early, I barely had my eyes open, but I went outside to confront it.
-How dare you cover these happily budding trees with your cold icy grip!
 This was too much.
 I walked around our old farm house and just stared in disbelieve.
-I heard the forecast, but hoped the meteorologists had gotten it wrong.

 As I shot frame after frame, the horror and dismay of a snow covered morning turned into a feeling of satisfaction and accomplishment.
 I then turned the camera away from the sky.
 I looked down at dried up, cut corn rows and noticed how the lines stood out due to the contrast of that terrible snow.
 What a nice shot that would be.
 I was happy.
 The snow wasn’t such a big deal anymore.
 I thought I had lost my chance to shoot the moon this month, but that white stuff got me outside and presented me with a perfect opportunity.